daos-stack/daos/docs/admin/pool_operations.md

      space and not total space, the absolute size of a pool created with `--size=percentage%` will be impacted by other concurrent pool create operations.
-The command output will always list the total capacities in addiiton to the requested percentage.
+The command output will always list the total capacities in addition to the requested percentage.

 3. The `--scm-size` parameter (and optionally `--nvme-size`) can